Catalog Description

 Methods of Evaluation

-- Example: Midterm and Final Exams also contain problems to solve.
+• Example: Midterm and Final Exams also contain problems to solve.
 (Ex.
-What is the scale of the star map in mm/deg, given that stars A and B are 15 deg apart)?
+What is the relative Light Gathering Power of the telescope compared to one of the lenses of the binoculars on display in the classroom?)

 Repeatable